QSD-Group/QSDsan/README.rst

     pip install qsdsan

 Note that development of this package is currently under initial stage with limited backward compatibility, please feel free to submit an issue for any questions regarding package upgrading.

+If you prefer the most recent version on GitHub, please follow the steps in the `Contributing to QSDsan <https://qsdsan.readthedocs.io/en/latest/CONTRIBUTING.html>`_ section of the documentation.

 Documentation